Guided and escorted

 Of course not everyone wants to participate in a guided tour and so Island Holidays offers independent travel which can be specially tailored to suit individuals' dates, budgets and interests.

 Our guided holidays spend 8 nights on St Helena during which time we can really get to know the place and some of its people.
-All our tours also include time in Cape Town.
+All our tours also include time in Cape Town and the Western Cape.
 Please look through the details in the fact box on the right to see the alternatives.
 We are privileged that some of the leading experts in their fields spend time with us so that we can begin to get to grips with the botany, the birds, the marine life and the island's history and heritage.

 Our deep knowledge and love of St Helena ensures that whether you travel with our group or independently you are assured of the best possible personal service and advice.